tuxtof/SE-Training-Automation-Calm/lab8/calm_workshop_lab8_marketplace.rst

 Part 4: Edit Project Workspace
 **********************************************

-Before a Bluerpint can be launched from the Marketplace the Project's Environment needs to be configured with:
+Before a Blueprint can be launched from the Marketplace the Project's Environment needs to be configured with:

-- **USER:** .
-Userid and password for logging into the VM
+- **USER:** Userid and password for logging into the VM
 - **Network:** A Network for the Blueprint to launch from.

 This can be done in the Projects Manager.
 Navigate to the the Projects Manager by clicking the(|image13|)icon located on the left tool ribbon.
 This will open the Projects Manager where projects are persisted.